Jabdekhoda/Rail_to_Rail_Comparator/README.md

 The repository includes test benches for comparing the noise, offset, and latency of this rail-to-rail comparator with its conventional non-rail-to-rail counterparts.
 ## Acknowledgments

-We would like to acknowledge Intel's patent for utilizing a similar idea in their Starong Arm Latch design.
+We would like to acknowledge Intel's patent for utilizing a similar idea in their Strong Arm Latch design.
 Their patent number is US20220302943A1.

 ## License